jimmy-zx/csc2332-mbqc/report/report.typ

 measurement outcomes as in the non-blind MBQC-based QFT as shown in @qft-result after applying the classical flips determined by ${r_i}$.
 Conversely, Bob only observes a uniformly distributed measurement outcome as shown in
 @qft-ubqc-result.
-This implies Bob gain no information from measurement.
+This implies Bob can gain no information from measurement.

 #figure(
   image("asset/qft-ubqc-result.svg"),